gabrielwong159/tf/README.md

 ### `siamese` - Siamese CNN
 Siamese networks are often used in one-shot learning tasks, such as performing classification on images that do not appear in the training set.

-Some implementations of Siamese CNNs compare the distance between the outputs of the last fully-connected layer across images, and perform classification based on the pair with the smallest distance.
-In this particular implementation, we extend the network to perform a binary softmax classification on a pair of images, to indicate whether these images are similar or not.
+Some implementations of Siamese CNNs compare the distance between the outputs of the last fully-connected layer across images, and perform a binary classification based on the distance.
+If the distance between the two images is sufficiently small, then we take those two images to be similar.

 <p align="center">
     <img alt="Example Siamese CNN architecture"
          src="https://camo.githubusercontent.com/b27757e11d8687dc846b016e0fac80a544e7b645/68747470733a2f2f736f72656e626f756d612e6769746875622e696f2f696d616765732f5369616d6573655f6469616772616d5f322e706e67" />
 </p>

+### `summary`
+Reference code for using `tf.summary` methods, for visualization using TensorBoard.
+Some useful information that can be visualized are the model loss and accuracy over time, or the computation graph of the model itself.
+This can be helpful when running multiple experiments across various hyperparameters, such that you can easily [compare their performances in TensorBoard](https://github.com/tensorflow/tensorboard/blob/master/README.md#runs-comparing-different-executions-of-your-model).